 In these trying times, British businesses have been assailed from all angles by bad advice.
 As trusted advisers to businesses across the UK, accountants are at the tip of the spear in the battle against COVID-19 misinformation.

 In our particular field of expertise, R&D tax credits, we’ve seen first-hand numerous inaccuracies crop up around how the incentive interacts with the extraordinary measures recently rolled out by the government.

 It’s more important than ever that accountants have access to clear, accurate information when answering client questions.
 So to help, we’ve compiled a few key questions we’ve seen crop up since this crisis started – and then we’ve used our award-winning expertise to provide the definitive right answer.

-• If my client furloughs employees will it affect my R&D tax credit claim?
+- If my client furloughs employees will it affect their R&D tax credit claim?

 Is HMRC still processing R&D tax credit claims?

 It’s understandable, with so many aspects of our economy being shuttered or slowed down, that clients might have concerns over HMRC processing times or, indeed, whether the tax authority is operating at normal capacity.